spunt/spunt.github.io/resources/reference/index.md

   - /reference
 ---

----

-This is just me trying to collect documentation, guides, and shortcuts for some of applications/languages I use. *Maybe* you'll find it useful?
-I should not that some of the content is culled from other sources, and when I starting making these I did a poor job of keeping track of sources.
+This is just me trying to collect documentation, guides, and cheat sheets for some of applications/languages I use.
+Some link to external sites; some feature content lifted and/or adapted from external sites.
 So, let's just say that I take credit for none of it.

 - [Markdown](/resources/reference/markdown)
 - [Keynote](/resources/reference/keynote)